Certificate in American Sign Language

-The Director of our American Sign Language Certificate is Professor Meghan Rainone (firstname.lastname@example.org).
-To enroll in the certificate program, please contact Marc Johnson (email@example.com), the academic advisor in Communication Sciences and Disorders.
+The Director of our American Sign Language Certificate is Professor Jonathan Hartmann (email@example.com).
+To enroll in the certificate program, please contact Marc Johnson (firstname.lastname@example.org) or Maria Sarmiento (email@example.com), the academic advisors in Communication Sciences and Disorders.

 The Certificate in American Sign Language (ASL) will be awarded to students who complete the following 4-course sequence: